Commandant General in Stockholm

 The Commandant General in Stockholm (Överkommendanten i Stockholm) is a military position in Sweden with responsibility for state ceremonial activities.
-Lieutenant General Michael Claesson, Chief of Joint Operations is the Commandant General in Stockholm since 2020.
+Lieutenant General Carl-Johan Edström, Chief of Defence Staff is the Commandant General in Stockholm since 1 October 2024.

 History

 The King's Adjutant General was tasked with, among other things, commanding the troops in Stockholm.
 In 1810 a commanding Adjutant General of Stockholm Garrison was appointed.
 In 1818, this position was referred to as the Commandant General of Stockholm Garrison (Överkommendant för Stockholms garnison).
 Prior to November 1905, the Commandant General was a specially appointed general officer, after which the position was taken over by the commanding officer of the IV Army Division (1905–1927), Eastern Army Division (1928–1936), IV Army Division (1937–1942), then by the military commander of the Eastern Military District (Milo Ö) (1942–1991), then by the commanding officer of the Middle Military District (Milo M) (1991–2000), and finally by the commanding officer of the Central Military District (MD M) (2000–2005).
 After 2005, when the military districts were discontinued, a three-star general or flag officer of the Swedish Armed Forces has held the position as the Commandant General.
 The position was held by the Chief of Joint Operations (2005–2012) and by the Chief of Defence Staff (2012–2018).
 Since 30 November 2018, the Supreme Commander has appointed the Commandant General in Stockholm.